Informal Guide to Moving to Tuscaloosa

 All graduate students stay off-campus.
 Students without a car tend to live:

-There are some apartment complexes which are further away and provide shuttle service to the University.
-Please refer to the ‘Transportation’ section below for details on apartment shuttles.
+There are some apartment complexes that are further away and provide shuttle service to the University.
+Please refer to the Transportation section below for details on apartment shuttles.

 Please contact current graduate students to get recommendations on places to stay.